-Some of the more popular options include: Lamaze, Bradley Method, Hypnobirth, Birthing from Within, and The Alexander Technique.
+Some of the more popular options include: Lamaze, Bradley Method, Hypnobirth, and Birthing from Within.
 Below are some simple descriptions of each, what they will teach; as well as at what point in pregnancy they are recommended to be taken..

-Lamaze is probably the most heard of method, since it has become a generic term for childbirth class in general.
-The goal of a Lamaze class is not to push having a natural, medication free birth; but to inform on all the options and to teach confidence; as well as how to keep birth simple and safe.
-Natural strategies like rhythmic breathing, hydrotherapy, massage, position changes and walking to deal during delivery are taught and include partner participation.
+Lamaze is probably the most well-known of methods, since it has become a generic term for childbirth classes in general.
+The philosophy of Lamaze is not to push having a natural, medication free birth; but to inform on all the options, to teach confidence, as well as how to keep birth simple and safe.
+Natural strategies like rhythmic breathing, hydrotherapy, massage, position changes and walking to deal with labor are taught and include partner participation.

 Class content will include:

 - Normal labor, birth, and early postpartum period

 - Positioning for labor and birth

 - Relaxation and massage techniques to alleviate pain